samiamlabs/dyno-system-config/docs/can.rst

 USB-CAN
 -------

-We have 2 different USB can interfaces.
+We at Dyno use two slightly different USB can interfaces.
  - 70200_ from Auvidea with muCAN_ firmware
  - CANable_ with cantact_ firmware